burning489/tmd/README.md

 ## Remarks

-1. If i start upward search from assumed index-0 saddle, random orthogonal initial guess v should be fine.
+1. If i start upward search from assumed index-0 saddle, random orthogonal initial guess v will just do.
 But if i want to seach upward/downward from index-k saddle, downward search needs the computed k eigenvectors, while upward one needs to compute more eigenvectors orthogonal to the known k eigenvectors, i.e. construct a index m(m>k) unstable subspace v_m of x with negative eigenvalues, then mgs w.r.t. v_k.
 In all, i must know the correct index of the starting saddle to do the right perturbation.

 2. might need to check the influence of the dimer length

-3. if all-zero is indeed index-0, the initial guess v could be random orthogonal vectors
+3. descent or ascent along v might not be a good standard, should consider draw surface along any two directions

 ## TODO

-1. test on elastic
+- [x] test on elastic
-2. use gen_v to calculate the eigenpais of current 3 results
+- [ ] use gen_v to calculate the eigenpais of current 3 results
+  - all zero: index-0, any direction is ascent direction and eigenvalues are positive
+  - single circle in one phase: index-4, with smallest positive eigenvalue 0.026, which is likely to be zero, energy decreases along the corresponding (4+1) eigenvectors, the 0.026 eigenpair might require discussion
+  - double circle in one phase: index-8, requires more discussion, cannot see information from v
-3. rerun the upward search with corrected switch sentence
+- [ ] rerun the upward search with corrected switch sentence
-4. with computed exact index of the results, try downward search
+- [ ] with computed exact index of the results, try downward search
-5. if the above not working, remove the elastic part and retry
+- [ ] if the above not working, remove the elastic part and retry
+- [ ] consider multi v update in each iteration

+## Bugs
+- [ ] LOBPSD and LOBPCG in hiosd use wrong parameter for eigs, should replace SM with smllestreal